Spec Script vs Shooting Script

 The differences between a Spec Script and a Shooting Script

 Because so many scripts are available to download on the web, there is a great deal of confusion between what is a spec script and what is a shooting script.
-This guide covers their differences.
+This practical guide covers their differences.

 Because so many scripts are available to download on the web, there is lots of confusion between what is a spec script and what is a shooting script.